How to Arrange Your Finances Whilst Off Work

 Falling ill or suffering due to an accident can mean that you cannot attend work for a period of time.
 This can be weeks, months, or even years.
 Despite being unwell or injured, those who find themselves in this position often find themselves worrying about money as opposed to focusing upon getting better.

 If you are in a situation where you are going to be absent from work, there is financial help available to you.
-Don’t struggle and worry, focus upon recuperating and take a read of your options below.
+Don’t struggle and worry, focus upon recuperating and organise your finances by taking a read of your options below.

 Statutory Sick Pay